Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 Features Basket panel (or saved results)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users can save the features from the results panel into a personal user space called Features Basket (or saved results).
-This panel is similar to the results panel, since has a list of the features saved by user and those features are visible in the map and on the details panel, but it could contain features from different catalogs.
+This panel is similar to the results panel, since it has a list of the features saved by user and those features are visible in the map and on the details panel, but it could contain features from different catalogs.
 To put features into the features basket users can simply drag one or more features on the features basket icon.

 .. figure:: ../../includes/geobrowser-catalog-panel-features-basket-panel.png